costa-group/circom_civer/mkdocs/docs/getting-started/civer.md

 After the parameter `--civer`, we can optionally include the file `tags_specification` to use the tag semantics to help the SMT solver to prove the postconditions.

 When dealing with cryptographic structures, some properties are often assumed by the programmers.
 CIVER usually needs these properties to reason about the different properties of the circuit.
-In this case, we can use the instruction `spec_fact` to claim a fact that CIVER interprets as true.
+In this case, we can use the instruction `spec_fact Exp` to claim a fact that CIVER interprets as true.

 ## Weak-Safety Verification
 Using the `--check_safety` option, CIVER tries to prove that the circuit satisfy the weak-safety property.
-Intuitively, a circuit is called weak-safety when for any input of the circuit, the constraint system describing the circuit ensures that there is a unique possible assignment for the output signals for the given inputs.
+Intuitively, a circuit is called weak-safety if for all possible inputs there is at most one possible assignment for the output signals that satisfy the constraint system describing the circuit (note that this ensures that the constraints define a deterministic circuit).

-Let us consider the next circuit, called `safe_iszero.circom`:
+Let us consider the next circuit, called `iszero.circom`:
 ```text
 template IsZero() {
     signal input in;